chevere/docs/components/Workflow.md

 ## Workflow variable naming

-Kindly follow the recommended naming scheme for workflow variables.
-This will make easier to share and understand workflows for all layers of users of this framework.
+Follow the recommended naming scheme for Workflow variables.

+This will make friendly to share and understand workflows for all layers of users of this framework.

 ### Injected variables